Our Circle

 Who do you call in through your work?

 As a Highly Sensitive Person myself, I provide an attuned and empathetic space for other HSPs.
-I understand how overwhelming the world can feel and I support you in building self-compassion, boundaries, and a deeper relationship with yourself.
+I understand how overwhelming the world can feel and support you in building self-compassion, boundaries, and a more grounded relationship with yourself.

-I also support individuals experiencing anxiety, perfectionism, and emotional overwhelm who are seeking self-understanding.
-Our work may include identity exploration, strengthening self-care practices, and using creativity to process and express emotions.
+I also support individuals experiencing anxiety, perfectionism, and emotional overwhelm who are seeking deeper self-understanding.
+Our work may include identity exploration, strengthening self-care practices, and using creativity as a way to process and express emotions.

 What is your cultural background, and how does it shape your work?